emissary-ingress/emissary/DEVELOPING.md

  2. Delete `python/requirements.in` (if it exists).
  3. Run `make generate`.

+> **Note**: If you are updating orjson you will need to also update `docker/base-python/Dockerfile` before running `make generate` for the new version. orjson uses rust bindings and the default wheels on PyPI rely on glibc.
+Because our base python image is Alpine based, it is built from scratch using rustc to build a musl compatable version.

+ > :warning: You may run into an error when running `make generate` where it can't detect the licenses for new or upgraded dependencies, which is needed so that so that we can properly generate DEPENDENCIES.md and DEPENDENCY_LICENSES.md.
+If that is the case, you may also have to update `build-aux/tools/src/py-mkopensource/main.go:parseLicenses` for any license changes then run `make generate` again.

 ## FAQ

 This section contains a set of Frequently Asked Questions that may answer a question you have.
 Also, feel free to ping us in Slack.